mch649/GetAndCleanData/README.md

-The selection of which columns to use in the data set was determined by my interpretation of the instructions.
+The selection of which columns to use in the data set was determined by my interpretation of the instructions.<br/>
-Instructions:
+<br/>Instructions:<br/>
 You should create one R script called run_analysis.R that does the following.
 <ol>
 <li>Merges the training and the test sets to create one data set.</li>